neandrake/dicom-pipe/readme.md

 let pixeldata_buffer = PixelDataInfo::process_dcm_parser(parser)?
     .load_pixel_data()?;

-// There are U8, U16, and U32 variants, depending on the DICOM's encoded values. if let PixelDataBuffer::U16(pdbuf) = pixeldata_buffer {
+// There are U8, U16, U32, I8, I16, and I32 variants, depending on the DICOM's
+// encoded values.
+See the comment on `PixelDataBuffer::load_pixel_data()` for
+// details on when to expect which variants. if let PixelDataBuffer::U16(pdbuf) = pixeldata_buffer {
     let (width, height) = (pdbuf.info().cols(), pdbuf.info().rows());